deepak-pandey1/BPIT-CareerHub/README.md

 ## License
 This project is open-source and available under the MIT License.
 See the LICENSE file for details.

+## Contributing
+Feel free to fork this project and submit issues or pull requests if you want to contribute.

 ## Workflow Diagram